hamahem/datastory/index.md

 <p style="text-align: justify;">Great!
 Let us take a break from the digging.
 I've collected some artifacts which might show how power was precisely distributed on a decadal scale.</p>

 <p style="text-align: justify;">What are these ancient manuscripts you have uncovered?
+It seems that they tell us who was the most dominant dynasty throughout the NASDAQ history based on a given score $0.35 \cdot MS_{d,t}
++ 0.20 \cdot SP_{d,t}
++ 0.15 \cdot M_{d,t}
++ 0.10 \cdot B_{d,t}
++ 0.10 \cdot R_{d,t}
++ 0.10 \cdot S_{d,t}
-It seems that they tell us who was the most dominant dynasty throughout the NASDAQ history based on a given score **(Expliquer brièvement le score????)** It looks like if almost every dynasty had at least one turn in reigning the majority of the NASDAQ territory.
+$, as defined in the dynasty chronicles.
+It looks like if almost every dynasty had at least one turn in reigning the majority of the NASDAQ territory.
 And check out these dips in power!
 They surely must be a cause of major events that happened in the past.
 If we refer to the records, we can probably find the events that have caused these dips:</p>

 <p style="text-align: justify;"><strong>—</strong> Ah!
 The Dot-com bubble was a speculative frenzy in the late 1990s where investors poured money into Internet-based startups, driving stock valuations to unsustainable heights.
 When the bubble burst in 2000, it triggered a massive market crash that wiped out trillions of dollars in wealth and caused the collapse of countless technology companies.
 We can for sure observe a dip in the year 2000</p>